jbgastineau/cxphasing/README.txt

   The Latest Version
   ------------------

-  The latest version can be checked out from bitbucket.org if you have access.
+  The latest version can be checked out from giuthub.

   Documentation
   -------------